 An Update System User dialog will be displayed.
 Update the Username and/or Password as appropriate, and click Save, to make the changes.

-The changes to the User will not be reflected in the Manage User’s Table until the Manage System User’s window is closed and reopened.
+The changes to the User will not be reflected in the Manage User’s Table until the Manage System User’s window is closed, and reopened.

-Add a New Security Consultant
+Add a new security consultant

 A new security consultant can be added to the SCATS System by navigating to the primary menu bar and selecting Consultants New Consultant.